abhilash-babu-idnow/notes/ComputerVision/Dithering/Floyd_Steinberg.md

-It is error diffusion based dithering algorithm.
+#errordiffusion #dithering

+This algorithm is based on the concept of error diffusion.
 Quantization error is diffused to the neighboring pixels according to the following formula, where P is the current pixel and the fraction of the quantization error passed on to the neighboring cells is shown.

 | *   | *   | *  |